-Don Holladay graduated from the University Of Oklahoma College of Law in 1969.
-His work has appeared in solo and group shows across the state, including MainSite Contemporary Art Gallery, Normans Firehouse Art Center, the Norman Performance Art Center, the University of Oklahoma Lightwell Gallery, the University of Sciences and Arts of Oklahoma (USA0), the Goddard Center, Paseo Originals Gallery and the Leslie Powell Gallery.
+Don Holladay's work has appeared in solo and group shows across the state, including MainSite Contemporary Art Gallery, Normans Firehouse Art Center, the Norman Performance Art Center, the University of Oklahoma Lightwell Gallery, the University of Sciences and Arts of Oklahoma (USA0), the Goddard Center, Paseo Originals Gallery and the Leslie Powell Gallery.
 He is represented by Paseo Originals Gallery, Oklahoma City.
 His art is owned by numerous individuals, businesses and organizations.
 He is a former Board Chairman of the Oklahoma Arts Institute.
 He and his wife Kay reside in Norman, Oklahoma.
 He holds a law degree from the College of Law, University of Oklahoma.